trezzuri/erpnext-docs/docs/en/setting-up/workflows.md

 # Workflows

-**With workflows you can rewrite how a particular process/workflow is approved in ERPNext.**
+**With workflows you can rewrite how a particular process/workflow is approved in SOMA.**

-You can set multiple levels of approval for an ERPNext Workflow.
-To allow multiple people to submit multiple requests, for approvals by multiple users, ERPNext requires you to fill the Workflow conditions.
+You can set multiple levels of approval for an SOMA Workflow.
+To allow multiple people to submit multiple requests, for approvals by multiple users, SOMA requires you to fill the Workflow conditions.
-ERPNext tracks the multiple permissions before submission.
+SOMA tracks the multiple permissions before submission.

 Consider a scenario, where multiple levels of approval are required for a quotation.
 A sales person (user with 'Sales User' role) will create a quotation.
 Then it is either approved or rejected by a sales lead (user with 'Sales Manager' role).
 If approved by sales lead, it is further approved or rejected by regional manager (user with 'Regional Manager' role).